 Civil Rights Statement:

 Cass County makes available all services/assistance without regard to race, color, sex, age, disability, national origin, religion, political beliefs, or status with respect to marriage or public assistance.
 Social Services is subject to Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973 and the Age Discrimination Act of 1975 as amended and the Americans with Disabilities Act of 1991.
-For more information about this policy, contact the Office of Civil Rights or to file a grievance, follow the instructions on the Civil Rights Grievance Process.pdf or contact Cindy Stoick, Cass County Human Resources, at 211 9th Street South, Fargo, ND 58103; 701-241-5736.
+More information about this policy is available on the North Dakota Department of Human Services website.
+To file a grievance, follow the instructions on the Civil Rights Grievance Process.pdf or contact Cindy Stoick, Cass County Human Resources, at 211 9th Street South, Fargo, ND 58103; 701-241-5736.

 Programs and Services: